aravinth1610/book-network-mc/bookWithKeycloak.md

 Go Inside the Container : docker exec -it <container_name> /bin/sh

+## HOST IN LOCAL (No need to do in Prod) For Keycloak

+sudo nano /etc/hosts

+Add 127.0.0.1 keycloak

+Ctrl + O to save, then Enter, then Ctrl + X to exit. http://keycloak:8080/realms/<Realm>/protocol/openid-connect/token (Need to use this token Generation)

 # Book MicroServices Documentation

 This is Demo Book Application, Just a Use of MicroServices architecture,  we Use seperate Esecurity with Keycloak for Authentication and **Role** and **User** Based Authorization and also with Gateway.